 The arts and culture scene is a recreational highlight in this creative community.
 Located inside the old Ardmore National Guard Armory, The Greater Southwest Historical Museum draws visitors from all around to come explore the deeply rooted history of south-central Oklahoma from the mid-1800s to present day with exhibits and artifacts of pioneer life, oil and gas development, railroad and urban life.
 Also, the Charles B Goddard Center for visual and performing arts features four art galleries with Western and contemporary pieces, theatrical performances, a sculpture garden, hands-on art activities, touring exhibits, educational lectures and more.

 Ardmore offers guests a diverse selection of lodging accommodations ranging from comfortable hotels and inns, outdoor camping and RV sites, lakeside country cabins and cozy bed & breakfasts.
-Lake Murray Bed & Berth Dockominiums offer extraordinary accommodations in their floating vacation villas.
+Lake Murray Floating Cabins offer extraordinary accommodations in their floating vacation villas.
 These fully furnished floating cottages are perfect for large or small groups and feature private decks, balconies and knotty pine interiors with vaulted ceilings and circular staircases.
 They also provide free electric boats for guests or you’re welcome to bring your own.
 For a more quaint, boutique setting, we recommend staying at the Shiloh Morning Inn, a bed & breakfast offering five large suites and four secluded cottages spread over seventy acres of beautiful Oklahoma landscape – not to mention their infamous gourmet breakfasts.
-On the other hand, if total convenience and affordability is what you’re after, we suggest staying at the Lexington Inn or Holiday Inn.

 With a variety of fine dining venues, barbeque joints, mom and pop shops, and southern grills, Ardmore is home to some serious off-the-chart cuisine oozing with fresh local flavor.
-If in the mood for some knockout barbeque, Budro’s Rib Joint is your best bet.
-This restaurant is famous for its mouthwatering meats, cool southern atmosphere and live entertainment.
-Also, be sure to try out the local fave, Two Frogs Grill, and enjoy a spectacular music scene while diving into some soul-Creole cuisine and other all-around dishes.
+Two Frogs Grill, offers a spectacular music scene while diving into some soul-Creole cuisine and other all-around dishes.
 Café Alley and Fireside Dining are top choices for fine dining in an intimate, cozy atmosphere.